Nekoiio/Pyrecon/README.md

-# pyStalk 🚨 - A Powerful OSINT Tool for Username Search
+# pyStalk 🚨 - A Simple OSINT Tool

-`pyStalk` is a **simple but powerful** OSINT (Open Source Intelligence).
+`pyStalk` is a **simple** OSINT (Open Source Intelligence).
 Whether you're a cybersecurity pro, researcher, or curious about a username across the web, this tool has got you covered! 🔍🌐

 ---